shriyachallam/maccorcyclingdata/docs/features.rst

 - discharge_neg = True if the current of the testdata was exported as negative during discharge steps (boolean)

-- tol = when making sure the temperature doesn't exceed a certain amount, this function will return either a warning, error, or ABORT message. this input specifies the tolerance should these messages.
+- temp_tol = when making sure the temperature doesn't exceed a certain amount, this function will return either a warning, error, or ABORT message. this input specifies the tolerance should these messages.
 This is an optional input, the default value is 3.

+- charg_tol = when checking whether the current matches the value specified in the scheduler, this input specifies how much tolerance (how much the current is allowed to waiver by).
+This is an optional input, the default value is 2.

-The erros this function checks for:
+The errors this function checks for:

 - if during all the rest steps, the battery is actually resting